 Let’s say GVRC, a big market mover, is announcing earnings after the close.
 Although the street expects positive numbers, perhaps the Futures show suggests a more bearish market sentiment.
 Typically, a stock’s implied volatility (IV) may rise due to uncertainty before earnings are released.

 In this case, what trading strategies could you apply to GVRC ahead of earnings?
 You’ll likely hear about GVRC in the Futures show, and in the show that follows, Morning Trade Live.
 Maybe you’ll pick up a strategy you could apply to GVRC, like butterfly spreads.
 Just remember the shows do not provide individualized trading advice, so you’ll want to be sure butterfly spreads are the right choice for you before placing any trades.

-Continuing our pretend TV watching, since GVRC is announcing earnings after the close, perhaps you’ll decide to watch Swim Lessons.
-The hosts may walk you through examples of different butterfly strategies you could apply to GVRC: bullish, bearish, or neutral.
-(Feel free to do further butterfly research through the show’s archives.)
+Continuing our pretend TV watching, since GVRC is announcing earnings after the close, perhaps you’ll decide to watch Fast Market.
+The hosts may walk you through examples of different strategies you could apply to GVRC: bullish, bearish, or neutral.
 You can also follow along with the hosts by trying out new strategies using your paperMoney® account.